Born: 1874, St. Matthew’s, Ipswich.

 Frank Kitchener Alcock, born 1914, Ipswich – killed in the Second World War, 24th August 1943; when his aircraft was shot down whilst on Operation Berlin.
 Frank was 28 years old, ranked a Sergeant/Flight Engineer, service number 532245, for the Royal Air Force, 75 Squadron.
 Frank was laid to rest in a Collective Grave, at Berlin 1939 – 1945 War Cemetery, Charlottenburg, Berlin, Germany.

 Soldiers’ Effects to Alice Kate Alcock – widow.

-John is also remembered on St. John the Baptist church Ipswich.
+John is also remembered on the war memorial at St. John the Baptist Church, Ipswich.

 Photograph courtesy of Marilyn.

 On the 21st of June in the Neuve Chapelle area, the Germans shelled the 4th Battalions position, in hope to knock out an anti-aircraft gun which had been troublesome to German aircraft in previous days.
 The gun had already been moved before the bombardment.
 An officer 2nd Lt.
 K.R.
 Mason and three men were killed, three more were wounded.